 Art in Years 7, 8 & 9

 Students study the Formal Elements of Art: Line, Tone, Shape, Form, Texture, Pattern and Colour.
 Special projects are set to develop skills in using these elements so that students can approach individual projects with confidence and success.
 The work of relevant artists is studied, enabling students to understand how certain techniques and approaches can be used to create highly personal and meaningful artwork.
-As students progress, they are expected to work more independently, developing their own ideas and selecting and using appropriate media and processes to create a personal response.
+As students progress, they are expected to work more independently, developing their own ideas and using appropriate media.

 The students develop an appreciation for the artwork of other times and cultures in order to help them to develop their own ideas and to aid them in the creative process.
 Many Art lessons follow a detailed structure, covering the development of skills using different media but eventually these give way to more personal projects, allowing students to express themselves independently.
 Research techniques are taught and students are encouraged to reference their own choice of artists, demonstrating how their choice has made an impact on their own work.